-If you are a landlord in England and your property has five or more people living in it who form two or more ‘households’ and share at least 1 basic amenity (i.e. a kitchen, bathroom or toilet) then it is likely that your property will be in breach of the new HMO licensing rules if you have not obtained a HMO license by 01 October 2018.
+If you are a landlord in England and your property has five or more people living in it who form two or more ‘households’ and share at least 1 basic amenity (i.e. a kitchen, bathroom, or toilet) then it is likely that your property will be in breach of the new HMO licensing rules if you have not obtained an HMO license by 1st October 2018.

 At the moment, HMOs only required licensing if there were three or more ‘households’ sharing.
 Even then, a license was only required if the Local Authority has an additional or selective licensing scheme.

 There are four possible outcomes.

 - Your Local Authority could serve a penalty notice on you which could mean a fine of up to £30,000.

 - Alternatively, it could seek prosecution in the Magistrates Court, fines here are unlimited.

 - If you are convicted in the Magistrates Court, it is also possible that the Court could issue a banning order.

 - Your tenant may also apply to the First-Tier Tribunal for a Rent Repayment Order of up to 12 months.